 Some people experience some of the following bowel problems after pelvic radiotherapy.

-Small amounts of bleeding from the bowel may not need treatment.
-But larger amounts may need treated with heat to seal off the bleeding or drugs given into the bowel.
-Occasionally oxygen therapy is given to the damaged area to heal damaged blood vessels but this is not available everywhere.
+Small amounts of bleeding from the bowel are common and may not need treatment.
+But larger amounts may need to be treated using drugs given into the back passage.
+Other treatments are available if drug treatments don’t work.

-Less common late effects of the bowel include ongoing diarrhoea, and a split in the skin of the anus (fissure).
-You may need tests to find the cause of ongoing diarrhoea.
-It can then usually be treated medicine taken by mouth.
-Anal fissure can usually be treated with creams but some people may need a small operation.
-Rarer problems caused by pelvic radiotherapy can also be effectively treated.
+Less common late effects of the bowel include a split in the skin of the anus (fissure) or a narrowing of the opening of the back passage (stricture).
+An anal fissure can usually be treated with creams but some people may need a small operation.
+A stricture can often be managed with stool softeners, but may need a small operation.
+Other rarer problems caused by pelvic radiotherapy can also be effectively treated.

 Talk to your doctor if you are having symptoms.
 They can give you help and advice and may refer you to a bowel specialist.